ardavanghaffari/confident-spring/4-spring-webmvc-html/README.md

 Form Validation:

 - Add appropriate validations such as `@NotBlank`, `@Size`, etc. to the _backing bean_.
+- Add `@Valid` to the Controller method (or `@Validated` on the Controller itself for validating `@RequestParams`).
-- Add `@Valid` to the Controller.
-The problem with this as you might remember from the Rest Services module earlier is that invalid input will result in an exception which would be caught by the `GlobalExceptionHandler`.
+- The problem with this as you might remember from the Rest Services module earlier is that invalid input will result in an exception which would be caught by the `GlobalExceptionHandler`.
 This is not what we want in this case.
 We'd instead want to re-render the login form and display the validation errors.
 That's why we have to use the `BindingResult` parameter.
 It is basically a container for all validation errors.
+- The `BindingResult` must immediately follow the `@Valid` argument.
+- On validation errors, Spring does not throw an exception — instead it populates the BindingResult.
 - You can access the binding result through special Thymeleaf syntax, with `#fields.hasErrors(yourFieldName)`.
 If the field has errors, you again are using special Thymeleaf syntax to display the error message that is bound to a field of your backing bean.